Meet the monsters that cause customer churn

 Characteristics

-Customer who is stuck at a certain phase in the lifecycle journey – implementation, on-boarding, training, product adoption, etc.
+Customer who is stuck at a certain phase in the lifecycle journey – implementation or onboarding.

 Churn Combat Tips

 Uncover the stalling point(s).
-Understanding the roadblocks that are holding up the process will be key in working with the customer to overcome them.
+Understanding the roadblocks holding up the process will be key to working with the customer to overcome them.

 Identify a champion on the customer side, who will be your liaison in helping to move their internal teams forward in the journey.